 - master - db_backupoperator, db_datareader, public

 - msdb - db_backupoperator, db_datawriter, db_datareader, public

 - Securables: view any definition, view server state

-- For truncation of SQL Server 2012 or SQL Server 2014 database transaction logs, this account should have the db_backupoperator database role (minimal required) or the sysadmin server role.
+- For truncation of SQL Server 2012 or SQL Server 2014 database transaction logs, the account must have the db_backupoperator database role (minimum required) or the sysadmin server role.

-- The account used to run Veeam Explorer for Microsoft SQL Server should have sufficient permissions for the folder where you plan to export the database files: Read and Write are minimal recommended.
+- The account that is used to run Veeam Explorer for Microsoft SQL Server requires minimum Read and Write permissions to access the directory to which you plan to export your database files.